networkop/tkng/content/services/loadBalancer/_index.md

 As anything involving orchestration of external infrastructure, the mode of operation of a LoadBalancer controller depends on its environment:

-* Both on-prem and public **cloud-based clusters** can use existing cloud L4 load-balancers, e.g. [Network Load Balancer](https://docs.aws.amazon.com/eks/latest/userguide/network-load-balancing.html) (NLB) for Amazon Elastic Kubernetes Service (EKS), [Standard Load Balancer](https://docs.microsoft.com/en-us/azure/aks/load-balancer-standard) for Azure Kubernetes Services (AKE), [Cloud Load Balancer](https://cloud.google.com/load-balancing/docs/network) for Google Kubernetes Engine (GKE), [LBaaS plugin](https://docs.openstack.org/kuryr-kubernetes/latest/installation/services.html) for Openstack or [NSX ALB](https://docs.vmware.com/en/VMware-Tanzu/services/tanzu-adv-deploy-config/GUID-avi-ako-tkg.html) for VMWare.
+* Both on-prem and public **cloud-based clusters** can use existing cloud L4 load balancers, e.g. [Network Load Balancer](https://docs.aws.amazon.com/eks/latest/userguide/network-load-balancing.html) (NLB) for Amazon Elastic Kubernetes Service (EKS), [Standard Load Balancer](https://docs.microsoft.com/en-us/azure/aks/load-balancer-standard) for Azure Kubernetes Services (AKE), [Cloud Load Balancer](https://cloud.google.com/load-balancing/docs/network) for Google Kubernetes Engine (GKE), [LBaaS plugin](https://docs.openstack.org/kuryr-kubernetes/latest/installation/services.html) for Openstack or [NSX ALB](https://docs.vmware.com/en/VMware-Tanzu/services/tanzu-adv-deploy-config/GUID-avi-ako-tkg.html) for VMWare.
-The in-cluster components responsible for load-balancer orchestration is called [`cloud-controller-manager`](https://kubernetes.io/docs/concepts/architecture/cloud-controller/) and is usually deployed next to the `kube-controller-manager` as a part of the Kubernetes control plane.
+The in-cluster components responsible for load balancer orchestration is called [`cloud-controller-manager`](https://kubernetes.io/docs/concepts/architecture/cloud-controller/) and is usually deployed next to the `kube-controller-manager` as a part of the Kubernetes control plane.

 * **On-prem clusters** can have multiple configurations options, depending on the requirements and what infrastructure may already be available in a data centre:
   * Existing **load-balancer appliances** from incumbent vendors like F5 can be [integrated](https://cloud.google.com/architecture/partners/installing-f5-big-ip-adc-for-gke-on-prem?hl=en) with on-prem clusters allowing for the same appliance instance to be re-used for multiple purposes.